tilezen/joerd/docs/index.md

-The [Mapzen terrain tiles](https://mapzen.com/projects/joerd) provide basemap terrain coverage of the world in a raster tile format.
+The [Mapzen terrain tiles](https://mapzen.com/projects/joerd) provide basemap elevation coverage of the world in a raster tile format.

 ![Contents of an example terrain tile](images/elevation-tile-example.png)